 We’ve decided as a family to not eat individually-wrapped nut butter — or other individually-wrapped snacks, for that matter — at home.
 Instead, we reserve those products for when we’re out and about or when we’re traveling.

 For cooking, baking and snacking at home, we simply rely on nut butter that comes in a jar.
-(Check out this article for recommended products.)
+(Check out my list of the best keto-compatible nut butters for recommended products.)

 Frequently Asked Questions